 Indeed, in Mon language, the name Kyaik-htiyo translates to “pagoda upon a hermit’s head”, in accordance with folklore.

-Surprisingly, the Golden Rock doesn’t win any first prizes for first impressions.
+Surprisingly, the Golden Rock in Myanmar doesn’t win any first prizes for first impressions.

 “Just” 7.6m high (with a 15m circumference), it is dominated by a massive, surrounding plaza complex, made up of viewing platforms, places, purchases and paraphernalia devoted to prayers and pilgrims.